coderefinery/git-collaborative/_episodes/03-distributed.md

 - Code is integrated via code review (during pull/merge request).
 - Maintainer has full control over what goes in.
 - Allows contributions from people you don't know yet (in practice not possible in centralized layout).
-- Allows to implement peer review in coding (code review).
+- Structurally helps to implement peer review in coding (code review).
-- Allows to couple code review with automated testing.
+- It is simple to couple code review with automated testing.

 Disadvantages:

 - Learning curve: we need to deal at least with two remotes (fork and central repo).
+- Efficiency: each developer needs to have their own repository.

 ---